elephantscale/es-training-new/machine-learning/generic/AI-brief-history.md

 - In the following sections, we have some really cool videos illustrating the hardware advances

-- Instructor : show as time permits
+- Instructor: show as time permits

 ---